 MVA-BN is a replication defective virus and should pose no risk to those who are immunosuppressed.
 The safety and immunogenicity of MVA-BN in persons living with HIV infection (with CD4 cell counts above 100 cells/mm3) has been demonstrated (Greenberg et al, 2013).
 However, the immune response to the vaccine could be reduced in severely immunosuppressed individuals, so additional precautions may be needed.
-Vaccination should generally proceed in accordance with recommendations, as these individuals are also at significant risk of the complications of monkeypox (see Green Book Chapter 29 and Recommendations for the use of pre and post exposure vaccination during a monkeypox incident).
+Vaccination should generally proceed in accordance with recommendations, as these individuals are also at significant risk of the complications of mpox (see Green Book Chapter 29).